New music playground comes to Wapakoneta

 While in downtown Wapakoneta, you might just hear music coming down the river from their brand new music park.

-Thanks to various donations and contributions from the Wapakoneta community, the city has revitalized an old park and added some music instruments to the playground.
+Thanks to various donations and contributions from the Wapakoneta community, the city has revitalized an old park and added some musical instruments to the playground.

 Judge Gary Herman from Wapakoneta left some seed money to the Riverside Art Center when he passed, and that’s what started the planning for this park.
-Every instrument was donated from members in the community.
+Every instrument was donated by members of the community.

 You can expect to see the Riverside Art Center hosting events at the park in the future.